graphlab-fr/cosma/docs/user-manual.md

 The view is the state of the cosmoscope at any time (selected record, active filters, focus mode, etc.).
 The view can be reset by clicking the “Reset the view” button in the “View” section of the left panel.
 The view can also be saved by clicking “Set URL to current view” then copying the URL, which can be used as a bookmark to access that view directly.

 # Sharing and publishing a cosmoscope

-Cosmoscopes exported via the Share menu include metadata (title, author, description, keywords) if they are set in the configuration file.
-These are displayed in the “About” panel.
-They are also included in the cosmoscope source code in the form of `meta` tags.

-The exported `cosmoscope.html` file can be shared like any other computer file: email, file transfer, messaging, uploading to a server…
+A cosmoscope can be shared like any other computer file: email, file transfer, messaging, uploading to a server…

-In the case of a cosmoscope published on the Web, it is possible to link directly to a record by adding its identifier preceded by a `#` pound sign at the end of the URL.
+You can link directly to a record by adding its identifier preceded by a `#` pound sign at the end of the URL.
 Example:

 `https://domain.com/cosmoscope.html#20210427185546`